wagtail/bakerydemo/readme.md

 # Next steps

-Hopefully after you've experimented with the demo you'll want to create your own site.
-To do that you'll want to run the `wagtail start` command in your environment of choice.
+After experimenting with the demo, you may want to create your own site.
+To do that, run the `wagtail start` command in your environment of choice.
 You can find more information in the [getting started Wagtail CMS docs](https://docs.wagtail.org/en/stable/getting_started/index.html).

 # Contributing